blipinsk/awesome-auto-value-extensions/.github/CONTRIBUTING.md

 Ensure your pull request adheres to the following guidelines:

 <!--- **If you just created something, wait at least 30 days before submitting.** This is to give it some time to mature and ensure it's not just a publish-and-forget type of project.-->
-- If you submit a project that is similar to an existing project in the list, argument how it's better.
+- If you submit an extension that is similar to an existing extension in the list, argument how it's better.
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Suggested extensions should be tested and documented.
 - Make an individual pull request for each suggestion.